-- Project portfolio management #3.
+- Step 3.
 Develop your project managers

-Project portfolio management: 32 tips
+Project Portfolio Management: 32 tips

 The following 32 project portfolio management tips will help kick-start your evaluation of your current project portfolio management and the potential improvements you can make during the next six months.